 Frogs, Toads, Newts, Leeches, Blue damselfly, Dragonfly and Boatmen.

 The Common Newt

 The Common Newt can be found throughout England.
-It prefers to live in garden ponds with lots of pond weed and without fish, It spends more time on land than in water and thrives in an environment that is surrounded by lots of vegetation.
+It prefers to live in garden ponds with an abundance of pond weed and without fish.
+It spends more time on land than in water and thrives in an environment that is surrounded by vegetation.
 I have even found common newts under a concrete path I was breaking up, with no pond in sight.

 Common blue damselfly

-A dragonfly is a double winged insect similar to damselflies, but the adults can be differentiated by the fact that the wings of most dragonflies are held away from, and perpendicular to, the body when at rest.
+A dragonfly is a double winged insect similar to damselflies.
+The adults can be differentiated by the fact that the wings of most dragonflies are held away from, and perpendicular to, the body when at rest.

 Dragonflies eat mosquitoes and other small insects like flies, bees, ants, wasps, but very rarely butterflies, so should be encouraged around your wildlife pond.
 They are usually found around marshes, lakes, ponds, streams, and wetlands because their larvae, like the damselfly, known as "nymphs", are also aquatic.
-There are over 5000 different species of dragonflies so impossible to list them all here but If you want to know more, google dragonfly and find lots of sites with good information.
+There are over 5000 different species of dragonflies so impossible to list them all here.

 The Common Water Boatman